 At a glance

-Topics: Lifelong learning, innovative study model, job-integrated, dual study, diversity, permeability
+Topics: Lifelong learning, innovative study model, work-integrated learning, dual studies, diversity, permeability

 Location: Darmstadt University of Applied Sciences